DonMVB/aws/awsstudy.md

 ### EBS Snapshots:
 - EBS Snapshots are point in time copies of volumes.
-You can think of Snapshots as photographs of the disk’s current state and the state of everything within it.
 - A snapshot is constrained to the region where it was created.
-- Snapshots only capture the state of change from when the last snapshot was taken.
+- Snapshots are incremental - they only capture the state of change from when the last snapshot was taken.
 This is what is recorded in each new snapshot, not the entire state of the server.
+- EBS Snapshots are backed up to S3 incrementally.
 - Because of this, it may take some time for your first snapshot to be created.
 This is because the very first snapshot's change of state is the entire new volume.
-Only afterwards will the delta be captured because there will then be something previous to compare against.
 - EBS snapshots occur asynchronously which means that a volume can be used as normal while a snapshot is taking place.
 - When creating a snapshot for a future root device, tt is considered best practices to stop the running instance where the original device is before taking the snapshot.
 - The easiest way to move an EC2 instance and a volume to another availability zone is to take a snapshot.
 - When creating an image from a snapshot, if you want to deploy a different volume type for the new image (e.g. General Pupose SSD -> Throughput Optimized HDD) then you must make sure that the virtualization for the new image is hardware-assisted.
 - A short summary for creating copies of EC2 instances: Old instance -> Snapshot -> Image (AMI) -> New instance
 - You cannot delete a snapshot of an EBS Volume that is used as the root device of a registered AMI.
 If the original snapshot was deleted, then the AMI would not be able to use it as the basis to create new instances.
 For this reason, AWS protects you from accidentally deleting the EBS Snapshot, since it could be critical to your systems.
 To delete an EBS Snapshot attached to a registered AMI, first remove the AMI, then the snapshot can be deleted.
+- AWS <a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSSnapshots.html"> Article </a>

 ### EBS Root Device Storage:
 - All AMI root volumes (where the EC2's OS is installed) are of two types: EBS-backed or Instance Store-backed
 - When you delete an EC2 instance that was using an Instance Store-backed root volume, your root volume will also be deleted.
 Any additional or secondary volumes will persist however.
 - If you use an EBS-backed root volume, the root volume will not be terminated with its EC2 instance when the instance is brought offline.
 EBS-backed volumes are not temporary storage devices like Instance Store-backed volumes.
-- EBS-backed Volumes are launched from an AWS EBS snapshot, as the name implies
+- EBS-backed Volumes are launched from an AWS EBS snapshot, as the name implies.
+- To preserve the EBS Root Store volume when an EC2 Instance is terminated, set the `DeleteOnTermination` attribute to "False" using the AWS CLI. <a href="https://aws.amazon.com/premiumsupport/knowledge-center/deleteontermination-ebs/"> Article </a>

+Instance Store Notes
 - Instance Store-backed Volumes are launched from an AWS S3 stored template.
 They are ephemeral, so be careful when shutting down an instance!
 - Secondary instance stores for an instance-store backed root device must be installed during the original provisioning of the server.
 You cannot add more after the fact.
 However, you can add EBS volumes to the same instance after the server's creation.
 - With these drawbacks of Instance Store volumes, why pick one?
 Because they have a very high IOPS rate.
 So while an Instance Store can't provide data persistence, it can provide much higher IOPS compared to network attached storage like EBS.